 The Piemontese Breed

 The Piemontese cattle breed is a beef breed of medium size that converts forage very well into beef and has a high kill out percentage.
 Recently slaughtered bulls in Ireland have had a K.O. % of 70%.
 The quality of commercial cuts is higher than that of bigger-sized breeds and the carcass wastage is minimal.
-With farmers soon to be paid on lean meat yield, the Piemontese is the breed to choose.

 The Piemontese breed is light boned with a fine elastic skin and a low quantity of fat.
 It has lean and tasty meat that is also very tender thanks to a double quantity of the myostatin gene.